awsdocs/aws-greengrass-developer-guide/doc_source/create-config-lambda.md

    This results in a directory listing similar to the following:
 ![\[Screenshot of directory listing showing carAggregator.py.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-095.png)

-   Greengrass Lambda functions use the AWS SDK to access other AWS services\.
-For more information, see [ Boto 3 \- The AWS SDK for Python](https://github.com/boto/boto3/blob/develop/README.rst)\.

 1. Compress the contents of the `car_aggregator` folder into a `.zip` file named `car_aggregator.zip`\. \(Compress the folder's contents, not the folder\.\) This is your Lambda function deployment package\.